seyfeddin/gtc-xcode-templates/README.md

 ## Usage
 **1. Copy the .xctemplate files to `~/Library/Developer/Xcode/Templates/File Templates/Getcontact`**
-Create the Templates and other folders if they are not present.
+Create the Templates, File Templates and Getcontact folders if they are not present.

 **2. Restart Xcode**